DnD 5e - Paladin Subclass Breakdown

 : Both options are excellent, and they're usable and effective in almost any encounter.

-- : Great for when you absolutely need to hit.
+This notably isn't limited to weapon attacks, so if you have a spell attack from source, you could use Guided Strike with it. : Great for when you absolutely need to hit.
 If you use Great Weapon Master for extra damage, this can be a nice way to salvage a missed attack.
-However, Channel Divinity still only works once per short rest, so save this for when you really need it.
+However, Channel Divinity still only works once per short rest for the Paladin, so save this for when you really need it.

-- : Combined with Channel Divinity: Conquering Presence and the ability to cast Fear you have multiple ways to make enemies frightened.
+- : Combined with Channel Divinity: Conquering Presence and the ability to cast Fear you have multiple ways to make enemies frightened (provided that your save DC is passable).
 If the enemy in question doesn't have reach or ranged weapons, you can stand safely 10 feet away and hit them with reach weapons or just wait for them to die from the aura damage.
-Their speed is reduced to 0, so they're very little that they can do about it.
+Their speed is reduced to 0, so there's very little that they can do about it.
+You can also Shove enemies prone, effectively performing the Grapple+Shove combo while using fear instead of grappling.

-- : Combine this with Compel Duel, and consider foregoing a shield.
+- : Combine this with Compelled Duel, and consider foregoing a shield.
 You have plenty of healing capacity.

 - : Even with a 1-minute duration, this is fantastic.
 If you're in a serious fight, turn this on and start killing stuff.